Kuuuube/Misc_Scripts/notes/how_to_manage_a_forked_repo/readme.md

 1. Navigate to the repo and in the top right, click the fork button.

-2. Clone the repo locally by taking the URL of the repo and running this:
+2. Clone the repo locally by taking the URL of the forked repo and running this:

     ```
     git clone YOUR_URL